How to File Emergency Tree Removal Insurance Claim and Storm Damage?

 Is Stump Griding Covered?

 Stump grinding may be covered if the stump and/or root disrupts the property.
-Most often, stump griding may be covered in cases where the tree is completely uprooted and brings property, like a fence, sidewalk, or sprinkler system, with it.
-For the insurance company to properly indemnify the homeowner, the root ball will have to be removed so that there is a safe work area and so that the fence, sidewalk, sprinkler system, etc. can be properly repaired.
+Most often, stump griding may be covered in cases where the tree is completely uprooted and brings property, like a fence, sidewalk, or sprinkler system with it.

 Billing Directly To Insurance For An Emergency Tree Service

-At TREES BY JAKE, we have streamlined our emergency response system so that there is no need for an estimate when a tree has fallen onto a structure or other property.
-Once our contract is signed, we are able to dispatch a crew immediately to assist with your tree emergency and we will bill your insurance carrier directly.
+At TREES BY JAKE, we have streamlined our emergency response system so that once our contract is signed, we are able to dispatch a crew immediately to assist with your tree emergency and we will bill your insurance carrier directly.

 Disclaimer: